How to Apply for the Spain Digital Nomad Visa

 What to know about Spain before moving here as a digital nomad

-Spain has all the infrastructure you’ll need as a digital nomad: it’s international, affordable, well connected to other cities, has many coworking spaces and laid-back work culture.
+Spain has all the infrastructure you’ll need as a digital nomad: it’s international, affordable, well connected to other cities, has many co-working spaces and laid-back work culture.

-Another prominent characteristic of being a digital nomad is how often you’ll need good internet and sometimes free internet connection.
+Another prominent characteristic of being a digital nomad's how often you’ll need good internet and sometimes free internet connection.
 Luckily, Spain has high-speed internet coverage.
 In fact, currently, its fiber-optic coverage is higher than in Germany and UK.
 You can also find free Wi-Fi connections at most libraries, cafes and public transport hubs.

 Since Spain has many cities that meet these features, choosing which beautiful Spanish city you want to settle in might be difficult.
 But fear not, we’ve made a list of the best places you can live in Spain as a digital nomad so you don’t have to.